integratedmodelling/klab-api/README.md

 This package is a Java client for [k.LAB](https://github.com/integratedmodelling/klab).
 It allows registered users of k.LAB to make observations on the k.LAB semantic web from a Java program using the REST API.
 Similar clients are being written for Python and Javascript.

+This README assumes knowledge of k.LAB and semantic modeling.
+An introduction to both is available as a [technical note](https://docs.integratedmodelling.org/technote/index.html) while more extensive documentation is developed.

 ## Installation

 This package is available in Maven Central as `integratedmodelling.org:klab-api`.
 To add to a Maven project, add